EmilSV/WebGPUSharp/README.md

 vertexBuffer.GetMappedRange<Vertex>(data => ((ReadOnlySpan<Vertex>)vertices).CopyTo(data));
 vertexBuffer.Unmap();
 ```
-## Read/Writing from multiple Buffers
+## Reading/Writing from Multiple Buffers
-When read/writing from multiple buffers `GetMappedRange` can be rader cumbersome as you have to nest the callbacks which do not work well with spans.
+When reading/writing from multiple buffers, `GetMappedRange` can be rather cumbersome as you have to nest the callbacks, which do not work well with spans.
-To solve this WebGpuSharp provides the `Buffer.DoReadWriteOperation` methods which allows you to read/write from multiple buffers in a single callback:
+To solve this, WebGPUSharp provides the `Buffer.DoReadWriteOperation` methods, which allow you to read/write from multiple buffers in a single callback:
 ```csharp

 var bufferA = device.CreateBuffer(new()